 T: 01924 848806

-Every Wednesday throughout October and from 6 November - 18 December, from 10.15am - 11.00am - FREE.
-Bring your little ones on Wednesday mornings for some free activities!
+Every Wednesday throughout term time from 10.15am - 11.00am - FREE.
+Bring your little ones on Wednesday mornings for some great fun.

 click here for details

 Winter is upon us and we have some great events and activities to warm you up.
-Choose from our Wacky Wednesdays free activities for under 5s, craft & gift fairs and our latest special exhibition A Bevin Boy in Yorkshire to name but a few.
-Our Autumn/Winter leaflet is out and you can view it by clicking on the following link:
+Choose from our Wacky Wednesdays free activities for under 5s, craft & gift fairs and a walk through our lovely nature trail to name but a few.
+What will you discover?

 Once a month the Museum is home to a fantastic craft fair, with over 40 stalls selling quality gifts, jewellery and handmade crafts, these mini events are not to be missed.